-Close protection journey management involves operational planning, reconnaissance, security advance parties, route selection and search procedures.
+Close protection journey management involves operational planning, reconnaissance, security advance parties, route selection, and search procedures.
 We have discussed these topics elsewhere.
 So, here we will focus on foreign travel.

 The close protection operative (CPO) must select the most appropriate mode of transport, whether travelling to a foreign destination or moving around “in-country”.
 The choice of road, sea, air or rail may vary depending on the threat, risk, size of the group, terrain, environmental, destination and duration of the journey.

-Even private air transport is subject to strike actions, departure and arrival delays and adverse weather conditions.
+Even private air transport is subject to strike actions, departure and arrival delays, and adverse weather conditions.
 These threats are enhanced if the budget only stretches to commercial air travel.
 Airport routines may be an unavoidable risk.

 Railways around the World are famous for delays.
-Private rail transport is rare, and the close protection team and Principal will be sharing facilities with unknown passengers on commercial services.
-Any number of people could be using the rail system and travel to and from the train will always involve an element of movement on foot in crowded often confined spaces.
+Private rail transport is rare, the close protection team and Principal will be sharing facilities with unknown passengers on commercial services.
+Any number of people could be using the rail system and travel to and from the train will always involve an element of movement on foot in crowded often confined public spaces.